santiagotena/cub3d/README.md

 <img src="https://github.com/santiagotena/assets/blob/master/logos/42%20logo.jpeg?raw=true" alt="42 Wolfsburg Logo" width="150" height="150">
 </p>

-Cub3D is a 42 Wolfsburg raycasting project where a pseudo-3D maze is to be rendered and allowed to be traversed in.
+Cub3D is a 42 Wolfsburg raycasting project where a pseudo-3D maze is to be rendered and where the user can traverse in.

 For this project it was key to implement a parser that processes custom .cub files and to connect it with a graphics rendering module.
-The latter has a raycaster with Digital Differential Analysis (DDA) algorithm at its core.
+The latter has a raycaster with a Digital Differential Analysis (DDA) algorithm at its core.

 This project was done as a team by:
 <ul>